 3. Use FOMO as Marketing Tactic

 With Print On Demand, it’s almost impossible to market as a solution to a problem.
 Print On Demand products aren’t products customers need to survive.
-That’s why you should consider marketing your products with FOMO (Fear Of Missing Out) mindset.
+That’s why you should consider selling your products with FOMO (Fear Of Missing Out) mindset.

 We live in a world where almost everyone wants to share their lives with the rest of the world.
 No one will want your product unless you give them a reason to consider your product.
-When marketing, but the products in a certain setting (holiday party, new years, and gym) to spark the fear of missing out.
+When marketing, place the products in a certain setting (holiday party, new years, and gym) to spark the fear of missing out.

 More on FOMO: